Review: HO Sports Beacon Inflatable Kayak

 As the kayak has some rigid sections it folds up rather than rolling.
 Folding it small enough to pack inside the bag is relatively straightforward, almost intuitive.
 HO Sports includes a nylon strap to tie the boat together before packing it in the bag.
 A nice touch, as this keeps the boat from opening up once packed.
 The air pump, paddle, and seat all fit easily inside the bag along with the boat.

 The storage bag has two outside sets of straps that snap together, which hold the bag tight after being packed.
-There’s two shoulder straps that turn the bag into a backpack, along with two carrying handles in different locations.
+There are two shoulder straps that turn the bag into a backpack, along with two carrying handles in different locations.
 The carrying bag also has an outside mesh pouch for storing small items.
-I keep the skeg and repair kit in the side pouch, along with some personally-added accessories like waterproof pouches for my iPhone and car keys.
+I keep the skeg and repair kit in the side pouch, along with some personally added accessories like waterproof pouches for my iPhone and car keys.

 The storage bag is roomy for the kit, and with carrying handles and backpack straps is easy to transport.
 The outside pouch is nice, as this makes it easy to store and access small items.
 Overall, I rate storage as excellent.